ArthurSemNick/gravel/README.md

 ### Performance

-I was able to filter the list in `example.html` against a 1 char search term at ~376 times/sec, and against two search terms (4 chars and 5 chars) at ~316 times/sec, using Safari 5.1 on Mac OS X 10.7.1 (2.7 GHz Intel Core i7).
+I was able to filter the 100 item list in example.html against a 1 char search term at ~376 times/sec, and against two search terms (4 chars and 5 chars) at ~316 times/sec, using Safari 5.1 on Mac OS X 10.7.1 (2.7 GHz Intel Core i7).

 Here's the jsPerf page for you to try it out yourself: http://jsperf.com/gravel (Click the "run tests" button.)